cortecs-ai/cortecs-py/README.md

 need.
 This approach maximizes resource utilization in tasks like batch or cron jobs, minimizing token costs.
 A typical workflow include:

-1. Retrieve a dynamically provisioned LLM,
+1. Dynamically provision an LLM,
 2. Set up data processing chains using langchain,
-3. Load data and apply preprocessing,
+3. Load data and do preprocessing,
 4. Execute chains,
 5. Shutdown dynamically provisioned infrastructure.